Jan 12, 2022

 Hopefully, the person who’s passed away managed to plan ahead and make a will.
 If the deceased had a complex estate—meaning if they owned property, had various investments, and a lot of personal assets—then going through probate is usually necessary in order to validate the will, thereby ensuring that everything is smoothly transferred over to the appointed beneficiaries.
 The probate court is also in charge of officially naming the appointed executor and authorizing them to deal with banks, insurance companies, administrators, and any outstanding tax issues.

-Each province and territory has its own specific rules regarding probate.
+Each state or province has its own specific rules regarding probate.
 However, an executor will generally need to go through probate in order to validate the will and get the authorization they require to do their job if the deceased had debt and/or had bank accounts, registered investments, or life insurance policies without a named beneficiary or at financial institutions that won’t hand over funds without going through probate.
 They mainly do this so that they can’t be sued in case the will is contested at some later point.
 Executors might also find themselves going through probate if the estate involves real estate that isn’t directly being passed down to a spouse or common-law partner.

 The first step of going through probate requires you to ensure you’re applying for probate in the right place.
 You’ll have to file for probate in the province or territory where the deceased person was living at the time of their death.

 Keep in mind that each province’s rules, approval body, process, and costs will differ.
 And since we’re on that subject, a quick note on costs: Probate is not free.
 You’ll have to pay probate fees or estate administration tax to the provincial or territorial government.